cosmos72/fstransform/README.md

 4. the initial and final filesystems must be supported by the Linux kernel (i.e. it must be able to mount them) and by the tools 'mkfs' and 'fsck'
-   (i.e. it must be possible to create them and check them for errors)
+   (i.e. it must be possible to create them and check them for errors).

+   Support through FUSE (userspace) drivers is acceptable, as long as there is also a kernel driver that can mount the same file system at least read-only.
+For example, this is the case for ntfs.

-5. the following programs must be available: the two custom-made programs 'fsmove' and 'fsremap' (distributed with the script) and several common Linux tools: which, expr, id, blockdev, losetup, mount, umount, mkdir, rmdir, rm, mkfifo, dd, sync, fsck, mkfs
+5. the following programs must be available: the three custom-made programs 'fsmove', 'fsmount_kernel' 'fsremap' (distributed with the script) and several common Linux tools: which, expr, id, blockdev, losetup, mount, umount, mkdir, rmdir, rm, mkfifo, dd, sync, fsck, mkfs